appcelerator-archive/amp/project/CONTRIBUTING.md

   * The output of `docker info`.
   * The output of `amp --version`.
   * Steps to reproduce the problem (if possible and applicable).

-  * If sending lengthy output such as logs, it is preferred that you create a [gist](https://gist.github.com) and provide the link.
-  * Remove any sensitive data before posting the issue (replace with "REDACTED").
+If sending lengthy output such as logs, it is preferred that you create a [gist](https://gist.github.com) and provide the link.
+Remove any sensitive data before posting anything (replace with "REDACTED").

 ## Quick contribution tips and guidelines